Dr. Kakkireni Bharath Kumar Leads Hari Hara Kshethram- A New Spiritual Hub in Austin - www.lokmattimes.com

 Dr. Kakkireni Bharath Kumar Leads Hari Hara Kshethram- A New Spiritual Hub in Austin

-New Delhi [India] October 12: Hari Hara Kshethram: Austin’s Spiritual and Cultural Beacon for Sanatan Dharma, Nestled in the ...
+PNN New Delhi [India], October 12: Hari Hara Kshethram: Austin's Spiritual and Cultural Beacon for Sanatan Dharma, Nestled in ...

 At the core of Hari Hara Kshethram are its divine presiding deities, each symbolizing unique aspects of Hindu philosophy and spirituality: